awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 To understand the exact permissions needed for each APIs, see [Actions Defined by AWS Health APIs and Notifications](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awshealthapisandnotifications.html#awshealthapisandnotifications-actions-as-permissions) in the *IAM User Guide*\.

 **Note**
-You must use credentials from the master AWS account for an organization to access the AWS Health APIs for AWS Organizations\.
-For more information, see [Aggregating AWS Health events across accounts with Organizational View](aggregate-events.md)\.
+You must use credentials from the master account for an organization to access the AWS Health APIs for AWS Organizations\.
+For more information, see [Aggregating AWS Health events across accounts with organizational view](aggregate-events.md)\.

 #### Allow AWS Health organizational API access<a name="allow-organizational-api-access"></a>